 Last Updated on

-We are over a week into Lockdown 3.0 and it will probably go on for a while.
+We are currently in the second year of the Coronavirus pandemic and it will probably go on for a while.
 Despite the partial lift, it could be challenging for you to deal with health and sanitisation issues at home, especially if you have a baby.
 The shortage of essentials and the peaking summer season have many parents looking for solutions they can easily implement.
 It is better not to take chances when it comes to your munchkin’s and your own health.

 But, what happens if you cannot get what you want?
 Say you cannot visit a paediatrician, go to the gym, or the products you need are always out of stock.
 Well, fret not.
 We have some effective solutions/home remedies that can help you tackle issues like baby health, sanitisation, weight loss, etc. at home.
 With these tips, you will have a unique summer lockdown story to share with your friends and family.
 Let’s get straight to it then.